 Unit: 5th Alabama Infantry

-About age 16, he enlisted as Private, Company A (later I), 5th Alabama Infantry on 6 May 1861 at Grove Hill.
+In 1860 he was a 15 year old farm boy on his parent's place near New Site, Tallapoosa County, AL. He enlisted as a Private in Company A (later renamed I), 5th Alabama Infantry on 6 May 1861 at Grove Hill.

 On the Campaign